jaimeyzv/angular-feture-based-architecture/README.md

 ## 🚀 Project Purpose

-This sample application represents a simplified **Online Loan Management System**, enabling the following core features:
+This sample application represents a simplified **Online Loan Management System** that allows users to:

-Register borrowers and their respective loans.
+- Register borrowers and assign loans.

-Track monthly installment payments.
+- Track monthly loan installment payments.

-Display outstanding vs. completed installments for each loan.
+- View outstanding and completed installments per loan.

-Calculate the total profit generated from all loans.
+- Calculate total profit generated from issued loans.

-Beyond showcasing Angular 20 capabilities, this project demonstrates how to implement **Clean Architecture principles** in a frontend context, emphasizing modular design, testability, and separation of concerns.
+While demonstrating Angular 20 capabilities, this project also illustrates how to apply **Clean Architecture principles** in a frontend application — emphasizing modular design, testability, and loose coupling between components and services.
 ## 📁 Project Structure

 ```bash